mbridak/not1mm/README.md

 I've recently added portions of code to watch for WSTJ-X and fldigi QSOs.
 I've added the Weekly RTTY Test, So RTTY could be tested.
-Also added FT8/4 and RTTY to ARRL Field Day.
+Also added FT8/4 and RTTY to ARRL Field Day and ARRL VHF.
 Praying that it works.
 I'll add more details later.

 ### Other not so supported contests